seal-codes/webapp/README.md

 # Zign.codes

-## Problem Statement

-Digital signatures are still not widely adopted despite their importance in establishing document authenticity.
-Current solutions face several barriers to adoption:
+## The Digital Seal for the Modern Age

+Since ancient times, humans have used visible marks of authenticity—like royal seals pressed into wax—to establish trust in documents.
+These seals instantly communicated who stood behind a document and protected against unauthorized modifications.

+In our digital world, we've developed far more sophisticated authentication technologies, yet ironically, we rarely use them in everyday communications.
+Most digital content is shared without any verification of its source or integrity, eroding trust in our digital interactions.

+Despite the importance of establishing document authenticity, traditional digital signatures remain underutilized due to significant barriers:

-1. **Technical Complexity**: Traditional digital signatures require understanding of cryptographic concepts
+1. **Technical Complexity**: They require understanding cryptographic concepts that most people don't have
-2. **Infrastructure Requirements**: Users need to maintain private keys or certificates
+2. **Infrastructure Burden**: Users must maintain private keys or certificates
 3. **Cost Barriers**: Many solutions require paid subscriptions or specialized hardware
-4. **Fragmented Ecosystem**: Different document formats have different signing mechanisms
+4. **Fragmented Ecosystem**: Different document formats use different signing mechanisms
 5. **Accessibility Issues**: Not everyone has access to formal digital signature tools

-As a result, many people continue to share documents without proper authentication, leading to potential disputes over document origin, ownership, and integrity.
+As a result, most people continue to share documents without proper authentication, leading to potential disputes over document origin, ownership, and integrity.

+Zign.codes brings back the concept of the visible seal for the digital age.
+Like a royal seal that was immediately recognizable and difficult to forge, our QR code attestations provide a visible mark of authenticity that connects digital content to your established online identity.

+And just as a royal seal maker never needed to read the contents of a private document to authenticate it, Zign.codes prioritizes privacy—your documents never leave your device.
+We only process the document's unique fingerprint, ensuring your sensitive information remains private while still providing robust verification.

+Unlike traditional digital signatures that remain invisible and technical, Zign.codes creates a prominent visual element that says, "This is mine.
+I created this."
+And like ancient seals that could be verified by examining their unique patterns, our QR codes can be easily scanned to verify authenticity.

 ## Solution: Social Authentication-Based Document Attestation